lsst-dm/dmtn-028/index.rst

 each group pulling the equivalent of 10 streams of data.
 With our largest experiment with a configuration closest to the stress of the actual expected LSST pipeline (100 producers, 10*10 consumers, 10 partitions), we were able to serialize and submit batches of 10,000 alerts to the alert distribution queue in 3.75 +/- 1.30 seconds, 6.25% of the total 60 second end-to-end pipeline constraint.
-Additional producers (one per ccd) may decrease the total time further.
+Additional producers (one per CCD) may decrease the total time further.
 Consumer groups acting in parallel were then able to pull and process (apply a very simple filter) to the alerts in an additional 10.8 +/- 3.52 seconds.